airbusgeo/playground-docs/docs/processing/docker.md

-OneAtlas Playground allows partners to deploy their own tile processing algorithm.
+Intelligence Playground allows partners to deploy their own tile processing algorithm.
 The best way to do this is using a Docker image.

 # What is Docker